mysatnav.ie accepts Visa, Mastercard & Laser payment cards

 3. What systems do you recommend?

-4. I have just bought a Garmin Sat-Nav and your site says that it has near 100% mapping but there a number of new roads such as the Gorey bypass that are not on my sat-nav - why not?
+4. I have just bought a Garmin Sat-Nav and your site says that it has near 100% mapping but there a number of new roads that are not on my sat-nav - why not?

-The surveys that are carried out by the digital map suppliers, Navteq and Tele Atlas, are time-consuming and laborious and it is near impossible to ensure everything new is included in a survey.
+Other factors to bear in mind are that surveys carried out by the digital mapping suppliers, Navteq and TomTom Maps, are time-consuming and laborious - it is near impossible to ensure everything new is included in a survey.
 Both these companies drive the length and breadth of the country to digitise roads and capture as many features as is practical.
-If a new road opens in an area a day after a survey was conducted it can be another 12-18 months before it will be in a map update for a sat-nav device.
+If a new road opens in an area a day after a survey was conducted it can be another 12-18 months before it is likely to be re-surveyed.

 5. How do I update my Garmin GPS to the latest maps?

-There is a full page on the mysatnav.ie web site dedicated to updating your Garmin device.
-Follow this link, how to update to Garmin Mapsource City Navigator Europe NT 2008.
-Garmin's instructions seem unduly complicated so we hope this accompanying explantion helps.
+There is a full page on the mysatnav.ie website that explains how to updating your sat-nav.
+Follow this link, How to update the Maps on your Sat-Nav.
+Garmin's instructions are complicated so we hope this accompanying explantion helps.
 Let us know if specific elements need clarification or further explanation.

 6. Do all Garmin systems have the same map detail?